eiab30p/OracleConnection/SQLAlchemy_example/README.md

 op.execute('create sequence id start with 1 increment by 1 nocache nocycle')
 ```

-## SQLAlchemy Alembric Notes Edited: 6/12/2018
+## SQLAlchemy Alembic Notes Edited: 6/12/2018

-~~As mentioned before Alembric does not like Oracle and did not alter the columns as requested.
-It would delted the DB and apply the changes as if it was a new table or result in an error because the table already exist.
+~~As mentioned before Alembic does not like Oracle and did not alter the columns as requested.
+It would delete the DB and apply the changes as if it was a new table or result in an error because the table already exist.
 If you were like me you just said FML.
 Well a work around is by hard coding each migration alteration.
 With this you will need to do an upgrade and downgrade.
 Below is an example of wow this will look.~~

 You do not need to do a manual upgrade or downgrade but is is good to know.